 A Design Jam is an idea factory.
 It’s a fun, fast, creative brainstorming session intended to create a range of diverse visions that address an issue.
-In the design, architecture and urban planning fields, Jams are employed as one of the many stages of a larger planning, strategy and design process undertaken by the lead design organization and stakeholders involved in a project.
-By changing the way we think and interact, we change the way we behave and respond to complex problems, therefore creating the social, urban and environmental transformation we seek.
+In the design, architecture and urban planning fields, jams (or charettes) are employed as one of the many stages of a larger planning, strategy and design process undertaken by the lead design organization and stakeholders involved in a project.

 At the core of the Jam are four technical stages: